ThoughtWorksChina/jasmine-jsonpath/README.md

 #### Matchers

-And also there is a matcher(for now, and I'm going to add another one)
+And also there is a matcher(for now, and I'm going to add another one) `toHasJsonPath`:

 ```js
 it("should be able to deteming a path is existing", function() {